oobabooga/text-generation-webui/06-‐-Session-Tab.md

 ## Saving UI defaults

-The "Save UI defaults to settings.yaml" gathers the visible values in the UI and saves them to settings.yaml so that your settings will persist across multiple restarts of the UI.
+The **Save UI defaults to settings.yaml** button gathers the visible values in the UI and saves them to settings.yaml so that your settings will persist across multiple restarts of the UI.

 Note that preset parameters like temperature are not individually saved, so you need to first save your preset and select it in the preset menu before saving the defaults.